Blueocean

 Integrated Sensing and Communication

-6G networks are expected to combine communication and sensing, allowing devices to detect location, motion, and environment context natively through the network.
+6G networks are expected to combine communication and sensing, allowing devices to natively detect location, motion, and environmental context.

 The Role of Telecom Systems in the 6G Era

-As networks become smarter, backend systems—such as real-time charging, policy control, and analytics platforms—must also evolve.
-Future systems will need to:
+As networks become more intelligent, backend telecom systems must evolve alongside them.
+Platforms such as real-time charging, policy control, and analytics will need to:

-This shift transforms telecom networks into digital service platforms, not just connectivity
+This evolution transforms telecom networks into digital service platforms, not just connectivity providers.

 Looking Ahead